 To prepare for his next assignment, Lieutenant Commander Mullen completed the five-month prospective engineer officer's course at Idaho Falls, Idaho, and Great Lakes, Illinois.
 A month after graduation in October 1978, he reported aboard the USS Fox (CG 33), a guided missile cruiser home ported in Bremerton, Washington, as Chief Engineer.
-Mullen oversaw a fifteen month overhaul of the ship's propulsion system, and his department earned two consecutive awards for engineering excellence.
+Mullen oversaw a fifteen-month overhaul of the ship's propulsion system.
 The Fox deployed to the Western Pacific in September 1980 and served briefly as flagship in the Persian Gulf during the continuing crisis with revolutionary Iran.
-During the deployment, Mullen held concurrent responsibilities as the ship's senior watch officer and force anti-air warfare commander for the USS Ranger Aircraft Carrier Battle Group and combatant forces operating in the Persian Gulf.
+During the deployment, Mullen held concurrent responsibilities as the force antiair warfare commander for the USS Ranger Aircraft Carrier Battle Group.

-In July 1981, after completing a short course in surface ship operations at Newport, Rhode Island, Lieutenant Commander Mullen became the Executive Officer of the USS Sterett (CG 31), home ported in Subic Bay, Republic of the Philippines, while supporting Seventh Fleet operations in the Western Pacific.
+In July 1981, after completing a short course in surface ship operations at Newport, Rhode Island, Lieutenant Commander Mullen became the Executive Officer of the USS Sterett (CG 31), homeported in Subic Bay, Republic of the Philippines, while supporting Seventh Fleet operations in the Western Pacific.
 This involved battle group and multilateral exercises with partner nations, including Japan and the Republic of Korea, and included an encounter with a Vietnamese fishing boat that fired upon the task group.
 The Sterett also recovered Vietnamese nationals at sea who were fleeing from South Vietnam.

-While attending the Naval Postgraduate School at Monterey, California, from January 1983 to March 1985, Lieutenant Commander Mullen advanced in grade to Commander and earned a master of science degree in operations research.
+While attending the Naval Postgraduate School at Monterey, California, from January 1983 to March 1985, Lieutenant Commander Mullen advanced in grade to commander and earned a master of science degree in operations research.
 After completing a brief refresher course in ship operations at Newport, Rhode Island, Mullen transferred to Pearl Harbor, Hawaii, and took command of the USS Goldsboro (DDG 20) in June 1985.
 The guided missile destroyer executed Third Fleet operations until August 1986, when it deployed to the Western Pacific and Persian Gulf.
-As part of the Middle East Force from November to January 1987, the crew conducted maritime security operations under wartime conditions during the Iraq-Iran conflict.
+As part of the Middle East Force from November to January 1987, the crew conducted maritime security operations during the Iraq-Iran conflict.
 In recognition of his performance while commanding afloat, Mullen received the Pacific Fleet's 1987 Vice Admiral Stockdale Leadership Award.

-Commander Mullen returned to Newport, Rhode Island, in October 1987.
-After completing the integrated warfare course for post-command officers at the Naval War College, in December he assumed the duties of Director of the Surface Warfare Division Officer Course.
+Commander Mullen returned to Newport in October 1987.
+After completing the integrated warfare course for postcommand officers at the Naval War College, in December he assumed the duties of Director of the Surface Warfare Division Officer Course.
 Promoted to captain in September 1989, Mullen transferred to Washington, DC, where he became the Navy's staff assistant to the Director for Operational Test and Evaluation at the Office of the Secretary of Defense (OSD).
-He was involved in modernization initiatives such as the Arleigh Burkeclass (DDG 51) guided missile destroyer, the AEGIS SPY-1B radar testing and evaluation, improvements to the Standard Missile capabilities, Seawolf-class (SSN 21) submarine, and Tomahawk missile programs.
+He was involved in modernization initiatives such as the Arleigh Burkeclass guided missile destroyer, the AEGIS SPY-1B radar testing and evaluation, improvements to the Standard Missile capabilities, Seawolf-class submarine, and Tomahawk missile programs.
 As OSD pursued its new "Fly-before-Buy" procurement strategy, he proved especially adept at enhancing evaluation methods, drafting technical assessments for the Defense Acquisition Board, and briefing members of Congress.

 Captain Mullen next completed the 11 week Advanced Management Program at Harvard Business School in November 1991, followed by command refresher training in Rhode Island and Virginia.
 In April 1992 he assumed command of the AEGIS guided missile cruiser USS Yorktown (CG 48), that year's Atlantic Fleet winner of the Marjorie Sterrett Battleship Fund Award for overall readiness.
+With the Cold War ended, the ship visited Severomorsk, Russia, and trained with the Romanian and Bulgarian navies.
+The crew earned an award for battle efficiency during 1993, while conducting counter-drug operations in the Caribbean as part of Joint Task Force (JTF) 4 and maritime interdiction operations off Haiti as part of JTF-120 during Operation SUPPORT DEMOCRACY.